Top

 See my working Figma file here to see iterations & prototypes used for testing and validation.

-After the task reminders feature was released and well received and validated by users, we applied the same pattern to a different feature, the visit scheduler with some enhancements.
+After the task reminders feature was released and well received by users, we applied the same pattern to a different feature, the visit scheduler, with some additional enhancements.

 These enhancements had been previously usability tested but did not make it into the initial task management scope for the first release.